jundalisay/superb/content/en/research/smith/jurisprudence/part-2/section-2/chapter-10.md

-+++
+---
+heading: Chapter 10
+title: "The Ban on Coin Exportation"
+# date: 2015-09-10
+weight: 24
+author: "Adam Smith"
+icon: /icons/smith.png
+image: "/covers/lectures.jpg"
-title=  "The Ban on coin exportation" heading=  "Chapter 10 of Part 2 Section 2" description=  "This ban has been extremely hurtful to the country's commerce.
-Because whatever amount of money there is in any country above what is needed for circulation is merely a dead stock" date=  2015-09-21 author=  "Adam Smith" image=  "/covers/lectures.jpg"
+description: "This ban has been extremely hurtful to the country's commerce.
+Because whatever amount of money there is in any country above what is needed for circulation is merely a dead stock"
-# image=  "/covers/lectures.jpg"
-linkb=  "/research/smith/jurisprudence/part-2/section-2/chapter-9"
-linkbtext=  "Chapter 9"
-linkf=  "/research/smith/jurisprudence/part-2/section-2/chapter-11"
-linkftext=  "Chapter 11"
-btext=  "Chapter 10"
-+++
+---

 Because of these tenets, the government banned coin exportation.

 This ban has been extremely hurtful to the country's commerce.
 Because whatever amount of money there is in any country above what is needed for circulation is merely a dead stock.

-In King William’s time, there were two species of coin=
+In King William’s time, there were two species of coin:
 - milled
 - unmilled